MEDIC ST 6022AHO - Transition to Internship Part 1

-All assessment items will be standard set for competency and the marks used to calculate the composite score adjusted according to standard setting.
-Students are required to attain an overall composite score from all assessment tasks equal to or greater than 50% to achieve an NGP An additional assessment will be offered to students who fail MEDIC ST6022AHO with a composite score of 45-49%.
+Assessment items may be 'standard set' to expected competency standards and the adjusted marks used in the calculation of the composite score.
+Students are required to attain an overall composite score from all assessment tasks equal to or greater than 50% to achieve an NGP.
+An additional assessment will be offered to students who fail MEDIC ST6022AHO with a composite score of 45-49%.

-All additional assessments will take place during the Semester 2 replacement / additional examination period.
+All additional assessments will take place either during the Semester or during the replacement / additional examination period.
 The result of a passed additional assessment is 50%.

 Course Unit value Grade MEDIC ST 6022BHO - Transition to Internship Program Part 1 3 NGP